dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 And after zealot-level atheists have dismantled other religions, they do not replace it with anything, for they do not and cannot understand the value of religion.
-This is disheartening, since it is so capable of accumulating and propagating transgenerational wisdom.
+This is disheartening, since atheism, in itself, is incapable of accumulating and propagating transgenerational wisdom.
 Atheism completely lacks those mechanisms.
-So does science, outside the educational system, which is specialized.
+So does science, outside the educational system, which is specialized towards the development of secular knowledge.
 This corrodes some cultures that blindly march on, oblivious to the successive demoralization of each generation.
-They see it all around them:
+We can see this demoralization all around us:

 #### &#x2285; People are easily distracted from their dreams and goals